catec/rosbag_rviz_panel/README.md

     - Click on the "Panels" tab in RViz.
     - Select "Add New Panel" and choose it from the list.

-3. Load a rosbag using the controls in the custom panel.
+3. Load a compatible rosbag2 file using the controls in the custom panel.

 4. Interact with the progress bar to navigate within the rosbag.